 You’re a small winery in a small DOC in Veneto, yet one of your white wines is served in-flight in American Airlines’ business class, and another on Lufthansa.
 How did that come about?

 This is the most beautiful side of the job, when you receive satisfactions that erase every effort and fear.
-This has been possible thanks to the palate of honest tasters during blind tastings in which anonymous samples from all over the world end up on the table and are chosen according to the criteria of meritocracy.
+This has been possible thanks to the palate of honest tasters during blind tastings in which anonymous samples from all over the world end up on the table and are chosen according to meritocracy criteria.
 Of course I have to thank my importers who believed in my wines and chose them to compete.
 The wine, Custoza DOC 2015 San Michelin, chosen by American Airlines. is a wine made from native Verona grapes — fruity, but dry and mineral, soft, drinkable, inviting but sophisticated.

 This is the wonderful side of history, although the denomination is not well known, the grace of the wine, the easy combination with food and the mineral content made it preferable to the others.
 I can guarantee that, with my staff, we pampered every single bottle before sending them and it was an immense joy!
 Lufthansa has even recently chosen us for the second time.
 And so, after next summer 2020 people flying in business will find our Custoza DOC Organic on board to make the trip much more interesting and pleasant than usual!